 And now there is no fight.

-And I got up today at conference and I was saying, look, guys, you said you were wanted to fight in December.
+And I got up today at conference and I was saying, look, guys, you said you wanted to fight in December.

 Now is the time to fight.

-We we only have a couple of months.
+We only have a couple of months.

 I'd like to have Christmas Day itself, but I would stay here every day.

-People are willing to fight, rank and foul are willing to fight.
+People are willing to fight.

-And Paul says, Well, the Senate doesn't have the votes.
+And Paul says, well, the Senate doesn't have the votes.

 We can do it through reconciliation.